Is Durban Safe? 6 Areas to Avoid in This South African City

 Water Safety in Durban

-On beaches where there are no equipment or warning signs, you can speak to local people who are familiar with the conditions.
+On beaches with no equipment or warning signs, you can speak to local people familiar with the conditions.
 If in doubt, do not enter the water.

 Emergency contact numbers